cubiq/vanilla-docs/docs/developers/framework/email.html.md

 ### Default EmailTemplate Values

-The default color and image values for your application's email can be uploaded and configured from the Email settings page in the dashboard.
+The default color and image values for your forum's emails can be uploaded and configured from the Email settings page in the dashboard.
 These values can be overridden by explicitly setting the values in the setButton() or setImage() methods of an individual email's EmailTemplate.

 ## Setting Up an Email